+The Injection Valve (4300-89) is equipped with an audible pressure relief alarm that will sound if canister is inadvertently connected to a source of high pressure.
+If alarm sounds, immediately disconnect hose from source of high pressure.
+The valve is set to factory specs and should not be adjusted.

-BII-IUSI^{}...the Prescription to Clean Line Sets for R-410A conversions
+Instructions to Flush Line Sets

-Directions For Use

-Specific instructions to flush a line set:

 - 1. Establish one end of the line set as the exit point. - 2.
 Crimp or restrict the exit point.
 This will increase the mass flow and contact time of Rx11-flush through the line. - 3.
-The amount of Rx11-flush needed to adequately clean and flush a line set will vary due to oil load, line configuration, etc. However, in a typical application, the following guide can be followed:

-Up to 1/2" tubing: Use a 20-30 second burst of Rx11-flush through each line for every 50 feet.
-This would represent a typical residential retrofit or flushing, and the popular 2 lb. canister of Rx11-flush can be expected to flush 8-10 lines or 4-5 line sets.

-Up to 7/8" tubing: Use a 60-90 second burst of Rx11-flush through each line for every 50 feet.
-Note that a 7/8" line is considerably larger than a 3/8" or 1/2", having nearly six times the volumetric space.
-Comparitively more Rx11-flush will be needed.

-- 4. Follow the Rx11-flush with compressed nitrogen to increase mass flow for maximum cleaning power.
-The nitrogen will push the Rx11-flush along with the emulsified soils through the line. - 5.
+The amount of Rx11-flush needed to adequately clean and flush a line set will vary due to oil load, line configuration, etc. However, in a typical application, the following guide can be followed: - Up to 1/2[°] tubing: Use a 20-30 second burst of Rx11-flush through each line for every 50 feet.
+Use a 7-10 second burst with 13 and 26 pounders.
+This would represent a typical residential retrofit or flushing, and the popular 2 lb. canister of Rx11-flush can be expected to flush 8-10 lines or 4-5 line sets. - Up to 7/8" tubing: Use a 60-90 second burst of Rx11-flush through each line for every 50 feet.
+Use a 20-30 second burst with 13 and 26 pounders. - 4.
+Follow the Rx11-flush with compressed nitrogen (120 psig) to increase mass flow for maximum cleaning power.
+The nitrogen will push the Rx11-flush along with the emulsified soils through the line.
+DANGER: Insure the Rx11-flush canister is not connected to the nitrogen purge. - 5.
 Pull a vacuum on the line set to remove any residual solvent.
 Under vacuum, Rx11-flush rapidly boils off.